 The School collects personal information, including sensitive information, about:

-- Students and parents and/or guardians (‘parent’) before, during and after the course of a student’s enrollment at the School;
+- Students and parents and/or local support persons (‘parent’) before, during and after the course of a student’s enrollment at the School

-- Job applicants, staff members, volunteers and contractors; and
+- Job applicants, staff members, volunteers and contractors

 Personal information provided by other people: In some circumstances, the School may be provided with personal information about an individual from a third party, for example a report provided by a medical professional or a reference from another school.